gematik/gem-push-notifications-concept/README.md

 The concept along with the OpenAPI documentation can be found [here](https://gematik.github.io/gem-push-notifications-concept/).

+### Examples

+A working iOS Example containing encryption and notification retrieval can be found within [push-poc-ios](push-poc-ios/).
+See the Readme in this folder for further instructions how to build the application.

 ## License
 This project is licensed under the Apache 2.0 license.